fauu/Kamite/README.md

 * You can have incoming text chunk inserted into the current chunk instead of entirely replacing it.
-To do that, enter the chunk edit mode as described above and either: 1) place the caret where you want the incoming chunk to be inserted, or 2) select the part of the current chunk that you wish replaced with it.
+To do that, enter the chunk edit mode as described above and either: 1) place the caret where you want the incoming chunk to be inserted or 2) select the part of the current chunk that you wish replaced with it.

 * The *character counter* and the *session timer* can be frozen/paused and